Renting private housing

 - give your tenant a copy of the How to rent checklist when they start renting from you (you can email it to them).

-For more information, visit the Landlord responsibilities webpage on GOV.UK.
+More information is available on the Landlord responsibilities webpage on GOV.UK.

 Ring us on: 0116 454 1008